simonfongnt/AlgoPlayground/lib/test/README.md

 Test Thread handles import of these modules by `test module` command.
 For more infomation, Use `test help` or read this (pending).

-Basically, class `Raw` and `Create` are essential during the development.
+Basically, class `Run` and `Export` are essential during the development.

 ## Model module (Model Trainning) Class Format
 `lib.moduleCore.ModelBase` must be inherited in `class Model`.
 The mininal template is defined as follows: